TiagONTOP/QuantPerformancePortfolio/case_studies/02_hft_orderbook_rust/hft_optimization/STRUCTURE.md

 - No NaN handling

 **Optimized**:
-- ✅ Compile-time invariant checking (array length trick)
+- a ...
+Compile-time invariant checking (array length trick)
-- ✅ Explicit bounds checking before array access
+- a ...
+Explicit bounds checking before array access
-- ✅ NaN/inf sanitization at entry points
+- a ...
+NaN/inf sanitization at entry points
-- ✅ EPS threshold to prevent denormal slowdown
+- a ...
+EPS threshold to prevent denormal slowdown
-- ✅ Hard/soft boundary separation
+- a ...
+Hard/soft boundary separation
-- ✅ Negative shift handling for backward anchor movement
+- a ...
+Negative shift handling for backward anchor movement

 ### 6.3 Documentation Quality